HiiiiiPritam/NITJSR_Chatbot/README.md

 - Scrape the site with Puppeteer, collect rich page content and PDF links, and persist snapshots in json format under `scraped_data/`.
 - Chunk and embed with Cohere; store semantic vectors in Pinecone.
 - Maintain a change ledger in MongoDB (per URL content hash) to avoid duplicate work and to safely delete stale vectors.
-- Serve chat with Google Gemini.
+- Serve chat with Cohere.
 - Cache heavy work: embedding cache and a semantic response cache using LSH (Redis‑backed or in‑memory fallback).
 - Enforce rate limits per session/IP + menory fallback using Redis.